ZeusWPI/hydra/deployment.md

 4. Commit and push the updated resto data.
 Tag the repo with the name of `NEW`.
    Not only useful, but allows us to undo the commit if necessary.
 5. Copy the historical data repo to `NEW`.
-5. Back-up existing cron jobs (to undo everything if needed).
-6. Schedule the new cron jobs.
-TODO: is this done by Ansible or not?

 ### Finalising

 Here we publish the new data, do some clean up and exit.

+1. Generate new cron job and schedule it.
-1. Symlink `public` to `new`.
+2. Symlink `public` to `new`.
 At this point, the new version of the API is live.
-2. Do some clean-up: remove back-up files (such as the cron job back-up).
 3. We only keep one historical API data folder for emergencies.
 Check if there are older ones and remove them.
+(TODO)

 ## Server folder structure